-As of March 31, 2020, the Compensation Committee consists of four directors, all of whom are independent outside directors (of whom two are women).
-The committee has the authority to determine the policy on decisions on the content of the compensation for individual directors and executive officers and the contents of the compensation for individual directors and executive officers.
-In addition, the Compensation Committee has the authority to determine the specific amount for each individual director and representative executive officer.
+As of March 31, 2021, all four members of the Compensation Committee are independent outside directors (of whom two are women), including the chair.
+The Compensation Committee has the statutory authority to determine the policy of individual compensation of the Company's directors and executive officers and the contents of individual compensation for directors and executive officers.